-ARNNL is seeking feedback on the Canadian Nurses Association's 2017 draft document Code of Ethics for Registered Nurses and Licensed Practical Nurses.
+ARNNL is seeking your feedback on a new draft ARNNL document: Standards of Practice for Registered Nurses and Nurse Practitioners.

 The primary purpose of standards is to identify for nurses, the public, government and other stakeholders, the desired and achievable level of performance expected of nurses in their practice, against which actual performance can be measured.